Welcome to this interesting article on how to make yoghurt in Nigeria. Yoghurt is a food drink that sometimes looks like custard.

 You can prepare your yoghurt using any of the flavours in the list above.

-Now that you have seen some flavours for yoghurt, let’s look at the next step on how to make yoghurt in Nigeria.
-This article teaches how to prepare yoghurt in Nigeria.
-However, it is not just for Nigerians to learn but because variety is the spice of life, whether you are from Nigeria, Ghana, America, Germany, Togo or any other country, I guess you would find this article useful as it will also help you learn a different way of preparing yoghurt.
+That being said, it is not just for Nigerians to learn but because variety is the spice of life, whether you are from Nigeria, Ghana, America, Germany, Togo or any other country, I guess you would find this article useful as you would discover a different way of preparing yoghurt.

-Yoghurt is produced by fermentation of milk, and I will give you a step by step guide on how to make yoghurt in Nigeria.
-So let’s go one step at a time.
+Yoghurt is produced by fermentation of milk.
+So I will give you a step by step guide on how to make yoghurt in Nigeria.
+Let’s take one step at a time.

 - Powdered milk 400g